Bertrand du Guesclin-16 June 1355

 ‘We are here to keep in touch.
 There is something going on.
 I used the Inquisition to get my man in there, so they insisted on a quid pro quo.
 I have agreed that Bewsley will give information to Dominic, who brings it back to the church.
 However, in turn, it has been agreed that I will be given access to any information he provides.’

-‘Several issues.
+‘Maybe nothing.
 Bewsley took a preliminary copy of the marriage contract to the Prince.
-He was not allowed direct access to the Prince, which does not surprise me, but he saw that within the camp they are building a very large structure.
+He was not allowed direct access to the Prince, which does not surprise me.
+However within the camp they are building a very large structure.
 He was told it was an even larger flagpole than the one they already have, but in his opinion, it is more likely to be a siege tower.
 Why?
 What are they going to do with it?
 Siege towers can be used to break into battlements or to get someone out.
 In this case, probably get someone out.

 Du Guesclin glared at Stuart.
 ‘No!No!No!
 Our current plan is to kill her and leave before anyone realises what has happened, but if she were to escape… and we were to capture her… all the other options again present themselves… Now!
 There is something else.’

 Du Guesclin leaned across the table.
-‘I have discovered that the Cathar who was supposed to be assisting the Trencavel girl to escape, was captured by the Cardinals agents in Port Vendres; on the Mediterranean coast.’
+‘I think it is more than likely you already know this…’I have discovered that the Cathar who was supposed to be assisting the Trencavel girl to escape, was captured by the Cardinals agents in Port Vendres; on the Mediterranean coast.’

-His eyes bulged. ‘i think it is possible you already know this…anyway if the Trencavel girl is to make another attempt to escape she may head to the same destination, not Bordeaux as we had previously supposed.
+His eyes narrowed.
+‘If the Trencavel girl is to make another attempt to escape she may head to the same destination, not Bordeaux as we had previously supposed.

-Also the girl who is working alongside Bewsley is working on the Comte’s book about hunting.
-She lives in the lower level of the castle close to our target and in the last few days she has been borrowing books on Monségur.’
+‘Perhaps, but the girl who is working alongside Bewsley… She is working on the Comte’s book about hunting.
+She lives in the lower level of the castle close to the Trencavel girl and in the last few days she has been borrowing books from the Comte’s library dealing with Monségur.’

 ‘Where.
 It is a place.
 No, I didn’t know either.
 Apparently, it is a fortress close to the border with Aragon.
 I need more information.
 Ah! here is His Holiness now.’